zack3030/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-print the result of power divided
+display the result of breath to the power love